farmOS/farmOS/docs/hosting/migration.md

 that are no longer needed after the migration.
 This `migrate` directory can be deleted after the migration, once it has been confirmed that everything was migrated successfully.

+## Sensor data streams

+If you are using the "Farm sensor: Listener" module in farmOS 1.x to collect data from sensors, there are a few extra steps and considerations for migrating and maintaining these data streams in farmOS 2.x.

+farmOS 2.x introduces a new entity type called "Data streams", which represent named sets of time-series data.
+All data from the old "listener" module can be migrated into named data streams.

+In order to migrate data, you must enable the "Sensor listener (legacy)" module in farmOS 2.x.
+This can be found in Drupal core's `/admin/modules` page, or it can be enabled via Drush:

+    drush en farm_sensor_listener

+Enabling this module does two things:

+1. Adds a migration for 1.x sensor data into 2.x data streams.
+2. Creates URL endpoints that match the legacy listener paths, which ensures that farmOS will continue receiving and storing data being pushed from your sensors.

+If you have active sensors that are sending data to your farmOS, and you want to minimize downtime/interruption of these streams during migration, one approach is to set up your 2.x instance on a different domain, run migrations, and then point your domain to the new server.
+Be sure to set the TTL value of your domain's DNS record to 5 minutes or less to ensure that the change propagates quickly.
+It is highly recommended that you test the migrations at least once before this, to ensure that they all work smoothly.

+If you do not have any active sensors sending data, then you can optionally uninstall the `farm_sensor_listener` module after running migrations.
+This will remove the legacy API endpoints, but still keep your migrated data.

 ## Limitations